 Scholarships are automatically renewed in the second year, provided that a satisfactory academic record is maintained throughout the first year at Tuck.
 Students who receive a scholarship will be provided detailed information including name and donor after matriculation.
 These named scholarships replace the Tuck scholarship already received.
 All scholarship recipients will be required to write a letter of appreciation to the donor.

-As a member of the Consortium for Graduate Study in Management, Tuck awards scholarships to students selected via the Consortium.
-All Consortium applicants must also complete the Application for Tuck School of Business Scholarships.
+Tuck is a proud member of the Consortium for Graduate Study in Management.
+Tuck awards fellowships to students selected via the Consortium.

 The Post-9/11 GI Bill provides financial support for education to individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
 The percent of eligibility is service related.
 In addition to tuition and fees, the GI Bill provides a housing allowance and a book and supplies allowance.
 Some changes were made to the bill through the Post-9/11 Veterans Education Assistance Improvement Act of 2010.
 Most of the changes took effect on August 1, 2011.